 What is a hardship refund?

 As you may imagine, it can be difficult to go through the process of getting CNC status from the IRS.
 One alternative option if outstanding taxes would be a serious financial burden for you is to apply online for an alternative payment plan.
-This may be an easier solution to access and still ease some financial stress if you owe taxes.
+A hardship payment plan may be an easier solution to access and still ease some financial stress if you owe taxes.

 If you were expecting a refund, but the refund is going to be withheld because you owe a Federal debt or child support payments, you can submit a hardship refund request (Form 911).
 This may help you get all or a portion of your tax overpayment (the funds that would be your refund).